LaurenzV/krilla/crates/krilla/src/configure/PDF_UA1.md

 7.4.1:
 - The fact that headings should be tagged is documented. 🟣
-- krilla does not support the T key yet. 🟢
+- krilla supports the `T` key for headings. 🟢

 7.4.2:
 - The information there is hardly enforceable in an automated way, so not documented yet. 🟠